FACN8/Pre-course/Week1/HTML.md

   -

 ### Task 3 - Build a webpage to match the _mockup_
-( In design, a mockup is  a mid- to high-fidelity representation of the product’s appearance that shows the basics of its functionality)
+(In design, a mockup is  a mid- to high-fidelity representation of the product’s appearance that shows the basics of its functionality)

 Create a new HTML file (let's call it exercise.html) and try to create a webpage that will look exactly like this mockup (you can click on the image to open it in a new tab, if you'd like to see a larger version of it).
 Mind the instructions.
 ![](https://i.imgur.com/UsMwmXa.png)

 ##### Instructions
-- Use only HTML, no CSS.
+- Use only HTML (even if you know CSS).
 - You can choose another picture of Narhwal, this picture is just an example.
 - The picture should be a link leading to an article about Narwhal (use whatever article you would like).
 - The name _Mac's Mission_ should lead to https://www.iampitbullstrong.com//.